-Variable Change in variable Change in available capital £'000s
+/ariable

-Expense allowances 10% (1,030)
+Expense allowances

-Expense allowances -10% 1,027
+Expense allowances

-Change in rate of mortality (%ELT) 10% (103)
+Change in rate of mortality (%ELT)

-Change in rate of mortality (%ELT) -10% 100
+Change in rate of mortality (%ELT)

-Change in fixed interest yields PRA Interest shock up 848
+Change in fixed interest yields

-Change in fixed interest yields PRA Interest shock down (3,293)
+Change in fixed interest yields

-Fall in fixed interest asset value -10% (1,380)
+all in fixed interest asset value

-Fall in equity values -10% (2,025)
+all in equity values

-Fall in property values -10% (1,282)
+all in property values

 Falls in fixed interest, equity and property values reduces the available capital considerably because the falls in asset values are not fully reflected in the liabilities due to the presence of policyholder guarantees.
-However, the biggest reduction in capital comes from a 10% fall in fixed interest yields which reduces capital by £3.29m.
+However, the biggest reduction in capital comes from a 10% fall in fixed interest yields which reduces capital by £2.95m.
 Falling yields increase the cost of policyholder guarantees considerably on the valuation basis.